SoftwareOne logo

 US healthcare/life sciences company

-This scalable approach not only delivers financial benefits but often supports environmental goals through more efficient resource utilisation and reduced physical infrastructure—helping organisations make progress toward sustainability targets while simultaneously optimising cloud investments.
+This scalable approach not only delivers financial benefits but often supports environmental goals through more efficient resource utilization and reduced physical infrastructure—helping organizations make progress toward sustainability targets while simultaneously optimizing cloud investments.

 Question 4: "What’s the best way to maintain innovation in the long term?”

-Creating a one-time cost reduction is always valuable, but establishing a systematic process for ongoing optimisation is what truly powers innovation.
+Creating a one-time cost reduction is always valuable, but establishing a systematic process for ongoing optimization is what truly powers innovation.

 This is where the "flywheel effect" comes into play—a self-reinforcing cycle where cost savings are reinvested into innovation, driving further cost savings and innovation

-Few organisations demonstrate the power of this approach better than Ascot Group.
+Few organizations demonstrate the power of this approach better than Ascot Group.

 The more we can objectively demonstrate the value from an initiative, the more momentum we will get, and the more we will accelerate that flywheel.
 So being able to demonstrate the business value—and ideally the financial value—of our innovation projects is top of mind for me.